 - To predict when it will get there.

-- Each wave represents a struggle as price fights towards an equilibrium.
+- Each wave represents a struggle as price fights toward an equilibrium.

-- What’s fantastic is that they can unfold in any time frame.
-Regardless of your penchant for the 1-minute chart or the one month chart, you can use this pattern.
+- What’s fantastic is that they can unfold anytime.
+Regardless of your penchant for the 1-minute chart or the one-month chart, you can use this pattern.

 Identifying the Wolfe Wave Pattern

 First identified by Bill Wolfe and his son Brian, these patterns are a game-changer.
-Occurring naturally in all markets, if you learn to spot them and ride em, you’ll be laughing all the way to the bank.
+Occurring naturally in all markets, if you learn to spot and ride them, you’ll laugh to the bank.

-Obviously, the key word being spot as not all crests meet the Wolfe Wave criteria.
-That said, to ensure you’re seeing a WW roll out, you must identify a series of price oscillations that correspond to the following criteria:
+The key word is spot, as not all crests meet the Wolfe Wave criteria.
+That said, to ensure you’re seeing a WW rollout, you must identify a series of price oscillations that correspond to the following criteria: